CalvinGregory/microUSV/README.md

 # microUSV
 Control software for the microUSV.
+The hardware repository can be found at https://osf.io/k7a8p/.